greenorchid/greenorchid.github.io/src/lib/recipes/posts/gluten-free-blueberry-coffee-cake.md

 # Gluten-Free Blueberry Coffee Cake

 An adapted recipe, tweaked to be gluten free, from a recipe I discovered online.
-Using buttermil, it results in a tender, cinnamon-swirled coffee cake bursting with fresh blueberries.
+Using buttermilk, it results in a tender, cinnamon-swirled coffee cake bursting with fresh blueberries.
 I preferred the toasted hazelnutz and oats to top within the crumb.
 This version is optimised specifically for gluten-free structure using Odlums Gluten Free Self-Raising Flour, ensuring a soft crumb and balanced rise.

 1. **Preheat oven** to 175°C. Grease and line a 20 cm (8x8") metal tin.
-2. **Prepare crumb topping:** Rub flour, brown sugar, salt, pecans, and cold butter together until large moist crumbs form.
+2. **Prepare crumb topping:** Rub flour, brown sugar, salt, hazelnuts, and cold butter together until large moist crumbs form.
 Add oats & mix.
 Chill.
 3. **Mix cinnamon layer:** Combine sugar and cinnamon.
 Set aside.
 4. **Prepare blueberries:** Wash & Thoroughly dry blueberries
 5. **Cream butter and sugar** for 3–4 minutes until pale and fluffy.